Siv3D/siv3d.docs/en-us/docs/reference/helloworld.md

-## 7. トースト通知
+## 7. Toast Notification
-- トースト通知でメッセージを表示します
+- Display a message with toast notification
-- Windows 版のみ利用できる機能です
+- This feature is only available on Windows

 ![](https://raw.githubusercontent.com/Siv3D/siv3d.site.resource/main/v6/reference/helloworld/7.png)